cwk9852/FilmQueryProject/README.md

 ### Lessons Learned
 I wished I had been able to devote more time to this project rather than just getting it to a meets requirements.
 However, that in itself is a lesson learned for me.
 Other lessons learned include relational databases, SQL, and JDBC API.
-I learned the different between prepared statements and statements.
+I learned the distinction between prepared statements and statements.
 A prepared statement is compiled one time, even if a bind variable changes, it will use the statement again without compiling.
 Additionally, you can’t use a bind variable with statements, and they also make you vulnerable to SQL Injection.

 ### Technologies Used